How to Clone SATA SSD to M.2 NVMe [Step-by-Step Guide]

 - Then select the disk, go to "Properties" > "Volume" > "Partition style" to check whether the partition style is MBR (Master Boot Record) or GPT (GUID Partition Table).

-Tutorial: How to clone SATA drive to NVMe SSD
+How to Clone SATA to NVMe Step by Step

 👉 Sector By Sector Clone: Clone all the sectors, including the blank and logically bad sectors.
 You can tick this option when cloning SATA SSD to a larger NVMe SSD.
 It will take longer time accordingly.